What does it mean that the marriage bed is undefiled (Hebrews 13:4)?Question: "What does it mean that the marriage bed is undefiled (Hebrews 13:4)?"

 5. Pornography.
 Using pornography for sexual gratification is a more modern way to defile the marriage bed.
 Pornographic books, videos, sexting, and the use of other sexually explicit materials also defile the sanctity of the sexual union between a man and wife.
 Porn has the effect of bringing strangers into the bedroom, even if only through the eyes.
 Jesus warned that lust associated with looking at a woman is equivalent to adultery before God (Matthew 5:28).
 Pornography has elevated sexual lust to an art form, but it is still corrupting to the heart and a sinful defiling of the sexual act.

 God created human beings to be pure in body and spirit.
 Sexual union between a husband and wife was a part of that purity (Genesis 2:24–25).
 When Adam and Eve sinned, sexuality was tainted along with everything else.
 Jesus purchased the power to reclaim that purity through His sacrificial death on the cross (2 Corinthians 5:21).
 No sin, including sexual immorality, is too great for the power of that atoning death and resurrection to pardon.
 Even though we may have defiled the marriage bed in many ways, God can restore sexual purity and holiness when we repent and commit our lives to following Him (Psalm 51:7; 1 John 1:7).

 Recommended Resource: The Act of Marriage by Tim and Beverly LaHaye

 More insights from your Bible study - Get Started with Logos Bible Software for Free!

-What does the Bible say about defilement?
+What does the Bible say about sex in marriage / marital sex?